w3f/Grants-Program/applications/delightfuldot.md

     - Execute pallet’s storage queries
     - Inspect pallet’s events & errors
     - Sign and submit extrinsics

-_**2.4.b.
-Compatibility layer with `@polkadot/api`**_

-This is a layer built on top of the foundational modules to allow `delightfuldot` to easily switch between `@polkadot/api`'s type system and its own type system while at the same time can maintain the usage at a low memory consumption.

-With the similar API style and ability to use the `@polkadot/api`'s type system, this would help the migration process from `@polkadot/api` to `delightfuldot` easily and smoothly and open access to the already built custom types for parachains & other custom Substrate-based chains and all the helpful derived APIs from [`api-derive`](https://github.com/polkadot-js/api/tree/master/packages/api-derive) package.

 **2.5.
 Tech Stacks**
 - TypeScript